Introduction

 -

-Ask Questions: Interact with the rental personnel to clarify any uncertainties about the functioning of the equipment or essential safety measures.
-Steve Mercer, a manager at Northampton Rental Center, emphasizes the importance of understanding the equipment:
+Ask Questions: Engage with the rental staff to clarify any doubts regarding the operation of the leaf blower or necessary safety precautions.
+Steve Mercer, a manager at Northampton Rental Center, emphasizes the importance of understanding the equipment: > "Definitely, a powerful leaf blower can cut down your leaf cleaning job by a lot over just using a rake."

 -